zexalistic/c-to-python-converter/README.md

 wrapper auto-generator.

 #### Limitation
-1. Do not support #ifdef #endif...
+1. Do not parse preprocessor commands such as #ifdef #endif.
-2. Do not support nested citation. e.g. the parameter of a function pointer is another function pointer
+2. Do not support nested citation or definition. e.g. a is a structure whose member is another structure; b is an alias of c which is an alias of d.
-3. Only support simplest macros like this: #define VAR_NAME 1
+3. Only support simplest macros like this: #define VAR_NAME 1/ #define IN
-4. Parameter of function can not be void...
+4. Parameter of function can not be void.
+I regard it as 'int' at present version.
 5. Parenthesis may affect the parsing result, e.g. ((a)) may have a different parsing result with a

+#### TO-DO List in next version
+1. Parsing most of the macros
+2. Parsing other preprocessor commands
+3. Add void type

 #### For more Information
 About what can be parsed, see the comments in Sample\sample.h.
+Support the conversion of strucuture, union, enumerate, typedef... which already meets the need of common project.

 This blog introduces how to use python ctypes: https://www.cnblogs.com/night-ride-depart/p/4907613.html